mrsac7/placement-resources/Confluent/README.md

 # Confluent
-> Collection of coding questions asked by Confluent during placements at IITs
+> Collection of coding questions appearing in online assessment of Confluent during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Questions Index